Wordpress-Optimize/login-works/readme.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Add your logo to the `assets/logo.png` file.

+## Contributing

+We welcome contributions to improve Login Works.
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with a detailed description of your changes.

 ## Author
 - **Name:** Alex Seif
 - **Email:** alex.seif@gmail.com